Jiangce2017/jiangcechen.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Postdoc at <a href='https://www.utexas.edu' target='blank'>The University of Texas at Austin</a>, TX, USA.
+subtitle: Postdoc at <a href='https://www.cmu.edu' target='blank'>Carnegie Mellon University</a>, PA, USA.

 profile:
   align: right
-  image: yue.jpeg
+  image: jiangce.jpg
   image_circular: true # crops the image to make it circular
   address: